What do a sheriff, a bandit, and a reality show have to do with ranchgrownlogic?

 Ok, now that’s not funny, what the heck?
 Sad part was I did not even realize I had been speeding.
 I wear hearing aids, Pete and Repeat, and obviously they had let me down with the radio on high.
 My thoughts had been at work, home, and my eyes fixated in the road ahead, I did not see him for 3 long miles.
 I was speeding 20 mph over speed limit….
 But I did not stop, I had not seen him.
 He thought I had stolen the truck.

-The sun was in my eyes and I know I squinted and trying to see if what he said was really true… Unbelievable… it was, now it was starting to get real, while everything seemed to go into slow motion.
+The sun was in my eyes and I know I squinted and trying to see if what he said was really true, an unbelievable moment was about to get real as everything seemed to go into slow motion.

-I thought to myself, holy smoke, imagining if they had showed up coming from the other direction, I know I would have wondered what was happening, never dreaming they would be looking for me!
+I thought to myself, holy smoke, imagining if the reinforcements had showed up coming from the other direction, I know I would have wondered what was happening, never dreaming they would be looking for me!

 Luckily my family never saw him with the gun drawn, as my husband came around the corner at a fast pace, he said “what’s going on here?”
 The sheriff told him and he set out to find my papers etc in the truck.
 Around the other side of the house came my son, dressed as he always does, western shirt, corporate patches, and packing a rope.